willablackmon/top_selling_album_genres/README.md

     model.plot(forecast_trends, xlabel='Date', ylabel=(f'Genre: {genre}'))
 ```

 From example 2 and 3 above, here are the Prophet predictions for the coming 8 years.

-Both Chamber Pop and Conscious Hip-Hop are predicted by the model to be on the rise again.
+Both **Chamber Pop and Conscious Hip-Hop** are predicted by the model to be on the rise again.

 ![1726000143596](image/README/1726000143596.png)

 ![1726000113002](image/README/1726000113002.png)

+#### Final Thoughts, A Little Fun :)